kennmai/kennmai/README.md

 🏫 Masters student at the University of CA, Berkeley studying Information & Data Science

-🧑‍💻 Come from a background in tech strategy consulting, marketing, and data analysis for tech, retail & consumer product industries
+🧑‍💻 Come from a background in strategy consulting, tech modernization, data science for tech, retail & consumer product industries

 🤝🏼 Proven success leading teams, navigating ambiguous challenges, and establishing trust with diverse clients